View of Half Dome cables on the Half Dome hike trail

 Most hikers kick off their journey from Happy Isles (shuttle stop #16), conveniently located approximately half a mile from the trailhead parking lot or just under three-quarters of a mile from Curry Village.
 The trailhead parking lot is situated just beyond Curry Village.

-For early birds arriving before the 7:00 AM shuttle service begins, there’s the option to walk along the road, typically reserved for authorized vehicles, from either of the parking areas to reach the trailhead.
+For early birds arriving before the 7:00 AM shuttle service begins, plan to walk the trail next to the road from either of the parking areas to reach the trailhead.

 Closest Place to Stay for Hiking Half Dome